laserpants/trombone/README.md

 ##### Naming conventions

-Trombone assumes that database table and column names follow the usual `lowercase_separated_by_underscores`  convention and that JSON objects use `camelCase` formatting.
+Trombone assumes that database table and column names follow the fairly common `lowercase_separated_by_underscores`  convention and that JSON objects use `camelCase` formatting.
 Conversion between the two is implicit.

 ###### Parameter hints